QTM 106Luciferianism and the Christian Response

 | "You will be like God" | "Participate in the divine nature" |

-| Method: Rebellion / Illegal Hack | Method: Grace / Union with Christ |
+| Method: Rebellion / seizing what wasn't given | Method: Grace / union with Christ |

 - The Transformation [E]: The goal of Christian transformation is Christlikeness, not autonomous godhood.